rbenrax/upyOS/README.md

 - You may also need to install the `esptool` package in order to load the micropython package from you host computer to the target microcontroller.
 - Your host computer needs the `micropython-mpremote` package installed in order to communicate with the target microcontroller.

-Once these requirements are met, you can proceed with the installation of upyOS:-
+Now you can continue with the installation of upyOS:-

 ```